Eudunda: Railway

-Railway services were first introduced to Eudunda in 1878, with the opening of the North-West Bend Railway to Morgan.
+Railway services were first introduced to Eudunda in September 1878, with the opening of the North-West Bend railway, later re-named the Morgan line, to the River Murray port of Morgan.
 From 1914, it was the junction station for a branch line running north past Point Pass to Robertstown.
 The Morgan railway line was cut back to Eudunda in November 1969.
 The Robertstown branch was closed in September 1991.
 The remaining line through Eudunda was closed in March 1994.
 The railway lines and yards have since been dismantled although the station building, and the old weighbridge & building, water tower and tank remain today.

 Demographics and economy

-The latest census counted the Eudunda population as 815.
+The 2021 Australian census counted the Eudunda population as 601 – a fairly stable number for the past four decades.
 The town exhibits a balanced gender distribution, with males accounting for 49.9% of the population, and females comprising 50.1%.
 The median age in Eudunda is 54 years.
 Eudunda has a total of 447 private dwellings, with an average of 2.1 people and 2 cars per household.

 The town has residents born in Australia, England, Germany, the Netherlands, the Philippines, and New Zealand.
 3.1% of the population identifies as Aboriginal and/or Torres Strait Islander.
 The town has a notable Lutheran community, comprising 24.2% of its residents who identify as Lutherans.
 This percentage is substantially higher compared to the state average of 2.4%, indicating the town's historical background.

 Eudunda's unemployment rate was slightly lower than the state average, at 5.2%.
 The most common occupations in the town are managers, labourers, tradespeople, machinery operators and drivers, and clerical and administrative workers.
 The predominant industries in Eudunda include supermarkets, hospitals, farming, poultry processing, and building and other industrial cleaning services.

 The median weekly household income of $921 is lower than the state average.
 However, the town has higher rates of home ownership compared to the state average, and the rent and mortgage repayments are lower as well.